 In addition to liabilities, the governmental funds balance sheet will sometimes report a separate section for deferred inflows of resources.
 This separate financial statement element, deferred inflows of resources, represents assets that have been recorded in the governmental fund financial statements but the revenue is not available and so will not be recognized as an inflow of resources (revenue) until it becomes available.
-The District did not have any elements that qualify for reporting in this category.
+The District reported deferred inflows of resources related to pensions in this category.